Welcome!

 However, the head of Instructional Technology, Sophia Mendoza, feared that Louis’s presentation might interfere with the committee’s decision regarding a Learning Management System.
 She canceled his presentation.
 Shortly afterward, she sent two members of the Instructional Technology Committee to observe Louis’s classroom.
 By 2017, Louis began to sense that a retaliatory narrative was taking shape.

+By 2021, Louis was frustrated that the district still refused to return him to the classroom after more than two years away, even after he had won his case with the California Commission on Teacher Credentialing (CTC).
 Concerned about what this meant, he began a research project exploring what would happen if he attempted to qualify for the ballot as a candidate for Mayor of Los Angeles.
 His hypothesis was simple: if the district interfered with that process, it would demonstrate that the system was operating like a real dystopia.

 After Louis posted a video of himself collecting signatures to run for mayor, LAUSD transferred him to Van Nuys High School, where he was assigned to teach English to 10th-grade students, 11th-grade students, and a group of 12th-grade Honors students.